OodavidsinoO/WolfreeAlpha.github.io/README.md

 Docker can read Dockerfile to produce all the files in this directory.

-You can get Docker from the following website.
+You can get Docker from:

 https://docs.docker.com/

-You can get Dockerfile from the following Gitea servers.
+You can get Dockerfile from:

 https://git.disroot.org/wolfree